sofpn/rprimer/README.md

   - The IUPAC consensus sequence includes wobble bases according to the IUPAC-nomenclature.
 It includes all DNA bases (A, C, G, T) that occurs with a frequency higher than the stated `iupacThreshold`.
+    **The iupac treshold has implications for downstream oligo design.**

   - Entropy refers to Shannon entropy, which is a measurement of variability.
 A value of zero indicate no variability and a high